cgruver/cgruver/_pages/home-lab/common/internal-router.md

    /etc/init.d/firewall restart
    ```

+   __Note:__ You can safely ignore the errors:

+   `!
+Skipping due to path error: No such file or directory`

+   `RTNETLINK answers: Network unreachable`

 1. Now power off the router, connect to the uplink port on the router to one of the LAN ports on your edge router:

    ```bash